 Children in the program are required to wear a South Brighton surf lifesaving hat, and high visibility rash vest.
 Togs are fine along with a wetsuit.
-The club will supply a hat on your initial membership sign up and also provide club togs at cost.
+The club will also provide club togs and hats at cost.
 High visibility vests are also available for purchase (these are compulsory for children in the water).
-Please come prepared for all conditions however as it is the beach!
-Full wetsuits are highly recommended, particularly before Christmas when the water is still cool to cold.
+Please come prepared for all conditions however as it is the beach in Christchurch!
+Full or half wetsuits are highly recommended, particularly before Christmas when the water is still cool to cold.

 Is gear supplied?